 The rules and/or regulations set forth herein are designed to provide for orderly conduct of racing to establish minimum acceptable requirements for such events.
 These rules shall govern the conditions of all events, and by participating in these events, all participants are deemed to have complied with the rules.
 NO EXPRESS OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM PUBLICATIONS OF OR COMPLIANCE WITH THESE RULES AND/OR REGULATIONS.
 They are intended as a guide for the conduct of the sport and are in no way a guarantee against injury or death to a participant, spectator or official.
 The race director shall be empowered to permit minor deviation from any of the specifications herein or impose any further restrictions that, in his/her opinion, do not alter the minimum acceptable requirements.
 NO EXPRESSED OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM SUCH AN ALTERATION OF SPECIFICATION.
 Any interpretation or deviation of these rules is left to the discretion of the officials.
 Their decision is final.
 Other items not covered in this information will be decided by racing officials.

 OFFICIAL STOCK CAR RACING GENERAL RULES

-- All competing cars must complete a Sycamore Speedway Membership Card, a W9, driver profile and have a number assigned.
-The same number will be reassigned IF applied for by February 20.
-To reserve a number call 815-895-5454 BETWEEN 9 A.M to 3 P.M Tuesday, Thursday & Friday.
+C. All competing cars must complete a Sycamore Speedway Membership Card, a W9 and have a number assigned.
+The same number will be re-assigned to you IF applied for by March 1, 2019.

 Competing cars and drivers found in violation of rules will lose any purse money & points won for that night.